PROFESSIONAL DEVELOPMENT

 The International Rhino Keeper Association (IRKA) has developed a program that will provide rhino keepers the opportunity to expand their knowledge and husbandry experience.
 This program has been designed to enable rhino keepers to work at other institutions to familiarize themselves with different management styles.

 The International Rhino Keeper Association (IRKA) has developed a program that will provide rhino keepers the opportunity to expand their knowledge and husbandry experience.
 This program has been designed to enable rhino keepers to work at other institutions to familiarize themselves with different management styles.
-Due to the professional nature of this program, it is only available to Professional or Associate Rhino Keeper Association members.
+Due to the professional nature of this program, it is only available to Professional Rhino Keeper Association members.

 Approval process: